GamesCreed

 When it comes to gaming in the Far East regions, they tend to steer towards mobile gaming rather than focus on AAA or indie titles, as mobile games can fit well with the fast-paced lifestyle in those regions.
 However, what we usually don’t see is the immense amount of money these mobile games are making.
 While the games are considered free-to-play, in-game transactions can easily let players go on a spending spree.
 These games are locally known as gacha games and include heavy implementation of luck-based unboxing that incentivizes in-game purchases.

-As one can guess, the addiction can eat up people’s minds and it usually ends up with people over-spending their hard-earned money on gacha- that are unfortunately hardcoded to give people lower chances of unboxing something decent.
-There are a few games in the Chinese market that employ this tactic quite well, Genshin Impact and Honkai Star Rail are a few of them, but there are some small, unknown games that usually run on the same scheme just like any other mobile game that is based on loot boxes.
+As one can guess, the addiction can eat up people’s minds, and it usually ends up with people overspending their hard-earned money on gacha, which are unfortunately hardcoded to give people lower chances of unboxing something decent.
+There are a few games in the Chinese market that employ this tactic quite well, Genshin Impact and Honkai Star Rail are a few of them, but there are some small, unknown games that usually run on the same scheme, just like any other mobile game that is based on loot boxes.

 Genshin Impact, Gacha Games, Loot Boxes, COGNOSPHERE PTE.
 LTD., GamesCreed

-For the removal of daily rewards, the developers actually give you a reason to log into the game.
-Although you might have no reason to log in, such as no updates to check out or no new bug fixes, daily rewards still draw people in despite the game providing nothing new, it also invokes people to spend money on gacha as well.
+For the removal of daily rewards, the developers give you a reason to log into the game.
+Although you might have no reason to log in, such as no updates to check out or no new bug fixes, daily rewards still draw people in, despite the game providing nothing new; it also encourages people to spend money on gacha as well.
 As for limiting the amount spent and warning, the reasons speak for themselves.

-In a recent time, The Chinese government also tried to limit young people’s time being spent online with another regulation being worked on.
-This regulation would limit the amount of horse being spent online for people under the age of 18.
+In recent times, the Chinese government has also tried to limit young people’s time spent online with another regulation being worked on.
+This regulation would limit the amount of horse being spent online by people under the age of 18.
 Seems like the Chinese government really wants to settle down the addiction to technology among both young and elderly, with both time being spent in front of computers and spending money on gacha games.

 TAGGED:ChinaGenshin ImpactHonkai: Star RailMobile Games